flexera-public/policy_templates/cost/volumes/unattached_volumes/README.md

 Optionally, the user can specify one or more RightScale tags that if found on a volume will exclude the volume from the list.
 Additionally, the user can optionally specify if the aged volumes should be deleted by the policy.

+- *Estimated Savings* - is not a reflection of what you will actually save by moving the instance.
+It is the total cost of the instances in the current region.
+You will need to take into account any RI Purchases and the cost of running the instance in the new region. *You have been warned!!!*

 ### Input Parameters

 This policy has the following input parameters required when launching the policy.